TERREMEMBER/znbase/docs/content/latest/develop/best-practices-ycql.md

 ### Atomic read modify write operations with UPDATE IF EXISTS

 For operations like `UPDATE ...
 IF EXISTS` and `INSERT ...
 IF NOT EXISTS` that require an atomic read-modify-write, Apache Cassandra uses LWT which requires 4 round-trips between peers.
-These operations are supported in YugabyteDB a lot more efficiently, because of YugabyteDB's CP (in the CAP theorem) design based on strong consistency, and require only a single Raft-round trip between peers.
+These operations are supported in ZNbaseDB a lot more efficiently, because of ZNbaseDB's CP (in the CAP theorem) design based on strong consistency, and require only a single Raft-round trip between peers.
 Number and counter types work the same and don't need a separate "counters" table.

 ### JSONB document data type

-YugabyteDB supports the [`jsonb`](../../api/ycql/type_jsonb/) data type that makes it easy to model JSON data, which does not have a set schema and might change often.
+ZNbaseDB supports the [`jsonb`](../../api/ycql/type_jsonb/) data type that makes it easy to model JSON data, which does not have a set schema and might change often.
 You can use JSONB to group less interesting and less accessed columns of a table.
 YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the JSON entries.

 {{< note title="Use jsonb columns only when necessary" >}}